dean-shaff/blog/_posts/2018-06-06-generators.md

 we want to get this same level of control with functions, we have to pass control flow tools to those functions, as they only return once.
 This makes code inherently opinionated and harder to develop, test and debug.

-Another advantage to using generators is that they allow for controlling program execution without using threads.